-Prosody is the music of human language, conveying meaning beyond that conveyed via the content of speech alone.
-In speech, prosody is conveyed via pitch accenting; in gesture, prosody is conveyed via beats.
-Although pitch accenting and beat gesture both convey emphasis and typically occur simultaneously, little is known about how these two cues are integrated and how they each affect comprehension and memory of discourse and language acquisition.
-To shed light on these questions, we are using behavioral research, eyetracking, and EEG to investigate real-time processing of beat gesture and pitch accenting and its neural signatures in both typical development and ASD.
+Prosody is the music of human language, conveying meaning beyond the content of speech alone.
+In speech, prosody is conveyed via pitch accenting (the GREEN bowl, not the red one); in gesture, prosody is conveyed via beats (simple rhythmic gestures).
+Although pitch accenting and beat gesture each convey emphasis and typically occur simultaneously, little is known about how these two cues are integrated and how they each affect comprehension and memory of discourse and language acquisition.
+To shed light on these questions, we are using behavioral methods and eyetracking to investigate real-time integration of beat gesture and pitch accenting in typical development, L2 comprehension, and ASD.
 In particular, we are interested in the following issues:

 Individual Differences in Brain Development, Gesture, and Language Learning